WELL, HELLO THERE!

 I grew up in a small town in the Western District of Victoria, Australia.
-I was always the eccentric, animal loving kid.
-I raised money for my mouse’s $200 tumour to be removed, walked around with a chicken in a make shift sling over my neck nursing its broken leg and even had a “rehabilitation centre” for snails that had accidentally been stood on.
+I was always the eccentric, animal loving kid; I raised $200 for my mouse’s tumour to be removed, walked around with a chicken in a make shift sling nursing her broken leg, and even had a “rehabilitation centre” for snails that had accidentally been stood on.
 My parents explained me as “intense”.
-I went vegetarian in primary school and proved all those wrong who said it was a faze, as I am now 27, a vegan and trying to live life as ethically as I can.
+I went vegetarian at 8 and proved all those wrong who said it was a phase, as I am now 29, vegan, living with many adopted animals and trying to live life as ethically as I can.

 I was bullied throughout my teenage years which eventuated in me having an accident which has left me with a permanent visual disability.
-So I happily waved school goodbye when I graduated and got into do law/science at university.
-After trying to adjust to being a newly, visually impaired person, I wasn’t coping and slipped into a deep depression and dropped out of uni despite being quite some way into my degree.
-I struggled with my inner demons for a while and then, with the words of my mother ringing in my ears (“stick it up them (bullies.)
-Don’t let what has happened hold you back.
-Prove to them they didn’t affect you”) I grudgingly re-enrolled at university again.
+Was happy to see the end of school and graduated, getting into law/science at university.
+After trying to adjust to being a newly, visually impaired person, I wasn’t coping and slipped into a deep depression, dropping out of university despite being quite some way into my degree.
+I struggled with my inner demons for a while and then re-enrolled at university again.

 Then (to our bloody shock) we found out I was pregnant with a whoopsie-daisy pregnancy only months into our relationship.
 I didn’t know what to think or feel.
 I was scared about what plan Liam had with his life and scared I was going to screw it up.

-But before I had time to even think about the prospect of having a child, my brother (whom I was extremely close to) was killed in a car accident.
+But before I had time to even think about the prospect of having a child, my brother (whom I was extremely close to/my best friend) was killed in a car accident.
 It’s here where I struggle to articulate the pain I endured (and still do.)
-Life felt shattered.
+Life shattered.

-I forgot I was pregnant and didn’t show signs of morning sickness because I curled myself up in bed, tired from wailing about my brother.
+I forgot I was pregnant and didn’t show signs of morning sickness.
+I think it was because I was far more tired and sick from crying and wailing about my brother.
 Liam was next to me the whole way comforting me and making me sip soup.
 It was a blur but before I knew it I was 12 weeks and having to tell people that we were expecting a baby.
 Surely you think that there would be no bigger trigger for my depression than the death of my brother?
-Well, yes and I believe that if not for my pregnancy I would hate to know where I would be.
-However, my unborn baby gave me reason to look after myself.
+But unusually, if not for my pregnancy I would hate to know where I would be.
+My unborn baby gave me reason to look after myself.
 I got out of bed.
 I showered.
 I ate.
 All very big steps.
 And eventually became excited about becoming a mother.
-The grief from my brother has never left but my mental health has never been better.
-I still have my moments, sometimes weeks, but generally I’m in a pretty great place.

-In March 2011 we welcomed our baby boy, Malachy.
-I had my challenges, like every mum does, but I also had a lot of perspective after my brother’s passing.
+In March 2011 we welcomed our son, Malachy.
+I had my challenges, like every parent does, but I also had a lot of perspective after my brother’s passing.
 Every sleepless night and every snotty nose I wiped didn’t get me down because I felt alive.
-Malachy was the best (such a mum comment.)
+Malachy was truly the easiest and best baby (such a mum comment.)
 And I thought, how could life be any better?
 Hold on.
 Lets make another one like him!
 So we tried for another baby.

-In 2015, I began my blog as an outlet after being the primary carer for our children for so long and also to develop and find what I want to do with my career again.
+In 2015, I began my blog as an outlet after being the primary carer for our children for so long and to find what I want to do with my career again.
 What’s more, I wanted to have challenging, intelligent and thought provoking conversations with people.
-I wanted to learn more from others and I have tried hard to create a place where other’s voices are also heard particularly on my Facebook and Instagram pages.
+I wanted to learn more from others and I have tried hard to create a place where others voices are also heard.
 I’m very humbled by the response.